drispal/classics-with-raylib/Space Invader/Readme.md

 **WARNING :** If you choose to launch the game with VS2019, be sure that you use x86.

+## Controls

+Use left and right arrow keys to move your spaceship and press space bar to shoot.

 ## Improvements

 The project can be improved in many ways :